Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Defending Your Borders

-Specific practices for protecting critical analysis and metacognition — the gatekeeper capacities.
+Specific practices for protecting critical analysis and metacognition, the two capacities everything else depends on.

 VII